a photo of me

 ariel.guerra-adames [at] inria.fr

-I'm a doctoral student in medical informatics at the Bordeaux Population Health Research Center of the University of Bordeaux, the French National Institute of Health and Medical Research (INSERM), and the French Institute for Research in Computer Science (Inria).
-My doctoral thesis focuses on quantifying how cognitive biases impact emergency triage and medical dispatching using Large Language Models (LLMs) and Optimal Transport theory.
+I'm a doctoral student in medical informatics at the Bordeaux Population Health Research Center of the University of Bordeaux, the French National Institute of Health and Medical Research (INSERM), and the French Institute for Research in Computer Science (Inria), where I am a member of the REGALIA team.
+My doctoral thesis develops and evaluates generative AI models as counterfactual audit instruments: models fine-tuned to emulate documented clinical decisions become measuring devices for the demographic asymmetries embedded in those decisions.
+I work primarily on emergency triage, across French and American emergency department data.
 My research efforts are supported by a PhD Grant from the Digital Public Health Graduate Program of the University of Bordeaux.

 Previously, I obtained a master's degree (MSc) in Machine Learning and Data Mining at Université Jean Monnet/Université de Lyon, graduating ranked 2nd with highest honors.
 Before that, I obtained my Bachelor of Engineering (BEng) in Telecommunications from the Technological University of Panama, specializing in Signal Processing.
 I've also worked across multiple research labs including GITTS (Panama), Hubert Curien Laboratory (Saint-Étienne), and the IMS Laboratory (Bordeaux).